Whiplash is a neck strain or sprain that most often occurs during a motor vehicle collision when the head is harshly jerked forward and backward.

 The severity of the whiplash injury will determine the time it takes for the patient to recovery.
 The more severe the injury, the more time it typically will take for it to heal.

 Some whiplash injuries are minor enough that it only takes a few days or a couple of weeks to fully heal, while on the other hand, some whiplash injuries could take several months or years to fully heal.
 The most common time frame that our Chiropractors see is usually around three months for a patient to make a full recovery.

 Stretching your neck on a regular basis will help to improve your odds of not getting a neck sprain.
-Do strengthening exercises to help keep the muscles in you neck strong and limber.
+Do strengthening exercises to help keep the muscles in

 These things can help but ultimately whiplash occurs because of an accident so there is nothing that can completely prevent a whiplash injury other than not being in a car accident.

 If you were involved in a Car Accident and believe you are suffering from a Whiplash injury, do not hesitate to contact our experienced Whiplash Injury Doctors in The Villages, Florida.